Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: The limit shape map

 \section{The limit shape map}

-We recall that, for any hyperbolic motion such that $x(t)=ta+o(t)$ as $t\to +\infty$, we have both $a=\lim_{+\infty}(x(t)/t)$ and $a=\lim_{+\infty}\dot x(t)$.
+We recall that, for any hyperbolic motion such that $x(t)=ta+o(t)$ as $t\to +\infty$, we have $a=\lim_{+\infty}(x(t)/t)=\lim_{+\infty}\dot x(t)$.
 That is, the limit shape is precisely the asymptotic velocity.
-The second identity is a consequence of Chazy's estimate we already mentioned in the remark of section \ref{ss.uniqueness.hyp.sol}, which gives a more precise form to the $o(t)$ term (see also \cite{MaVe}, pp. 505--506).
+The second identity is a consequence of Chazy's estimate that we have already mentioned in Remark \ref{remark:Chazy}.